freeCodeCamp/freeCodeCamp/README.md

 ### Certifications

-freeCodeCamp.org offers several free developer certifications.
+<p align="justify"> freeCodeCamp.org offers several free developer certifications.
 Each of these certifications involves building 5 required web app projects, along with hundreds of optional coding challenges to help you prepare for those projects.
-We estimate that each certification will take a beginner programmer around 300 hours to earn.
+We estimate that each certification will take a beginner programmer around 300 hours to earn. </p>

-Each of these 50 projects in the freeCodeCamp.org curriculum has its own agile user stories and automated tests.
-These help you build up your project incrementally and ensure you've fulfilled all the user stories before you submit it.
+<p align="justify"> Each of these 50 projects in the freeCodeCamp.org curriculum has its own agile user stories and automated tests.
+These help you build up your project incrementally and ensure you've fulfilled all the user stories before you submit it. </p>

-You can pull in these test suites through [freeCodeCamp's CDN](https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js).
-This means you can build these projects on websites like CodePen and Replit - or even on your local computer's development environment.
+<p align="justify"> You can pull in these test suites through [freeCodeCamp's CDN](https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js).
+This means you can build these projects on websites like CodePen and Replit - or even on your local computer's development environment. </p>

-Once you've earned a certification, you will always have it.
+<p align="justify"> Once you've earned a certification, you will always have it.
 You will always be able to link to it from your LinkedIn or resume.
-And when your prospective employers or freelance clients click that link, they'll see a verified certification specific to you.
+And when your prospective employers or freelance clients click that link, they'll see a verified certification specific to you. </p>

-The one exception to this is if we discover violations of our [Academic Honesty Policy](https://www.freecodecamp.org/news/academic-honesty-policy/).
-When we catch people unambiguously plagiarizing (submitting other people's code or projects as their own without citation), we do what all rigorous institutions of learning should do - we revoke their certifications and ban those people.
+<p align="justify"> The one exception to this is if we discover violations of our [Academic Honesty Policy](https://www.freecodecamp.org/news/academic-honesty-policy/).
+When we catch people unambiguously plagiarizing (submitting other people's code or projects as their own without citation), we do what all rigorous institutions of learning should do - we revoke their certifications and ban those people. </p>

 Here are our ten core certifications: